 Mediation also greatly benefits your children as it helps to prevent heated custody battles, thereby minimizing the emotional trauma to which your children might otherwise be subjected.
 Throughout the alternative dispute resolution process, you and your spouse will decide what is best for your children by working together to reach a joint decision.
 Divorce mediation can take the place of going to court before a judge and having him or her decide the matter.

 Because both parties are cooperatively trying to work things out, divorce mediation is almost always faster and less expensive than going the route of litigation.
-Furthermore, the skills learned during mediation often lay the groundwork for a future relationship of respect and cooperation.
-Learn more about this approach and find out whether it is a suitable solution for your divorce by contacting us now for an initial consultation.
+Furthermore, the skills learned during mediation often lay the groundwork for a future relationship of respect and cooperation..

 Other Common Questions About Mediation

-An experienced mediator remains neutral between spouses.
+- What should a person expect from a divorce mediator? - An experienced mediator remains neutral between spouses.
 That means the mediator can't give advice to either party and also cannot act as a lawyer for either party.
 What a mediator can do is to point out in open session to both spouses things that each of them should be aware of concerning what they're trying to accomplish.
 That open exchange of information frees up both spouses to negotiate with each other in confidence.
-Because both spouses are working with the same base of information, it usually takes far less time to negotiate a resolution that makes sense to both spouses.
+Because both spouses are working with the same base of information, it usually takes far less time to negotiate a resolution that makes sense to both parties.

 Our attorneys are certified and trained mediators and are active members in the Connecticut Council for Non-Adversarial Divorce and the Association of Family and Conciliation Courts.
 We believe strongly in the benefits of mediation and strive to remain educated and up-to-date on the newest techniques, news, and advancements in this area of the law.